-PhD (adult education), Docent/Adjunct Professor (gender studies), University Lecturer
+PhD (adult education), Docent/Adjunct Professor (gender studies), University Lecturer (gender studies)

-Acting age and masculinity: An ethnographic study on ageing in men's groups (post doctoral project, 2011-)
+Acting age and masculinity: An ethnographic study on ageing in men's groups (post-doctoral project, 2011-)

 This is an empirical study on men’s ageing from a gendered perspective in the context of ageing society.
 By taking a sociological approach to the roles of everyday interactions and groups, understanding of gendered bodies in the negotiation of ageing, and differential markings of social locations, this study explores the ways in which we tend to conceptualize age and its role in structuring relations between people and groups of people.
 As the populations are ageing, it is important to increase understanding of cultural processes of age and gendered ageing.
 For example considering ageing policies in ageing societies, these are heavily loaded with expectations of activeness and perceivable participation.
 There is no possibility, however, to participate abstractly in ageing society.
 Participation always takes it form as a part of everyday life, institutions and communities and, thus, as a part of interaction between individuals, groups and social structures, involving varying norms and cultural discourses.
 It is worth considering, however, how cultural arrangements that maintain privilege of young adulthood and middle age may enable engagement of the aged in actions advocated in active ageing policies and, thus, successful ageing.